greg-raven/Uncommon-Sense/_posts/2023-06-29-license-to-discriminate.md

 ---
-title: 'No license to discriminate'
+title: "No license to discriminate"
 layout: post
 categories:
 - equality